Bombing of Chongqing: Raids

 Monks of the Ciyun Temple contributed greatly to rescuing and saving lives of residents over the course of the half-decade-long bombing campaigns over Chongqing.

+Some foreign journalists and diplomats who witnessed the bombing of Chongqing described it as "China's apocalypse".

 By mid-1940, the IJNAF G3M Model 21 bombers that formed the primary aircraft of the carpet-bombing campaign against Chongqing and Chengdu had become largely relegated to nighttime bombing attacks, while daylight raids were being replaced with the new and improved Model 22/23 G3Ms equipped with the higher-octane rated and supercharged Kinsei 51 engines, boosting the power of each of the twin-engined bombers by 500 horsepower and greatly enabling the schnellbomber strategy further above the general obsolescence of the defending Chinese fighter aircraft now struggling to gain speed and altitude to make even a single head-on pass against the high-speed/high-altitude IJNAF bombing runs, and even more vulnerable to the massed-firepower of those heavy bomber formations.